gi0baro/weppy-haml/README.md

 weppy will look at the haml file (in this case *myfunction.haml*) insted of the html one.

 > **Warning**
-> When you set configuration values for the extension, ensure to that **before** adding the extension to your application.
+> When you set configuration values for the extension, ensure to do that **before** adding the extension to your application.

 ### Auto reloading haml templates